 Lesson Title Aims (Objectives) Success Criteria 1 Introducing Databases To sort objects using just YES/NO questions.
 Children understand how YES/NO questions are structured and answered.
 Children have used YES/NO questioning to play a simple game with a friend.
 Children can explain why they choose a particular question to split their database.
 Extension: Children can begin to use 'or more' and 'or less' in their questioning 2 Branching Databases To complete a branching database using 2Question.
 Children have contributed to a class branching database about fruit.
 Children have completed a branching database about vegetables.
 Extension: Children can edit and adapt a branching database to accommodate new entries.

-3 and 4 Creating a To create a branching database Children can choose a suitable topic for branching of the children's choice. a branching database. database on the Children can select and save appropriate images. computer Children can create a branching database. oon pare.
+3 and 4 Creating a branching database on the computer To create a branching database of the children's choice.
+Children can choose a suitable topic for a branching database.
+Children can select and save appropriate images.
+Children can create a branching database.
 Children know how to use and debug their own and others branching databases.